X-TRON404/X-TRON404.github.io/_pages/about.md

 In my free time, I also like to contribute to [HistomicsTK](https://github.com/DigitalSlideArchive/HistomicsTK) and analyze learned embedding spaces of language models.

+If you'd like to chat, please feel free to reach out at deeptej[at]u.northwestern.edu

 ## Recent Publications

 <div class="publications">